Thousands of military families struggle with food insecurity

 “I felt embarrassed pulling out my vouchers,” she said.
 “But at the same time, I was thinking ‘Should it be this hard?’ ”

-Klor recalls treating her financial trouble as a taboo subject, even through she suspected many families around her were in the same situation.
+Klor recalls treating her financial trouble as taboo, even though she suspected many families around her were in the same situation.

 “It seemed like it wasn’t something that you share with other people,” she said.